CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

 categories: jekyll update
 ---

-## Course: Middleware for IoT
+# Middleware for IoT

 ## PART A: GENERALITIES

 ### Presentation
-The course "Middleware for IoT" is taught by Thierry Monteil.
-The objective is to discover different communication protocols for IoT that allow interactions between various applications.
-The theoretical part of this course was delivered through a MOOC, introducing the core concepts, while the practical part allowed us to apply and illustrate these concepts.
+The "Middleware for IoT" course, taught by T. Monteil, was a fascinating journey into the world of communication protocols and middleware solutions for IoT.
+The course covered various middleware architectures and their applications in IoT, focusing on how to create scalable and efficient communication systems.

 ## PART B: DESCRIPTIVE PART

-### B.I.
-EXPERIENCE DETAILS
+### Experience Details

-#### B.I.1.
-Environment and Context
+#### Environment and Context
-The IoT market is vast, and there is no standard solution for communication between IoT devices.
-Middleware serves as a software layer that interconnects different applications.
-During this course, we explored various communication protocols used for IoT, such as MQTT and OneM2M.
+During this course, I explored both theoretical and practical aspects of middleware for IoT.
+The increasing importance of efficient communication protocols in IoT highlighted the relevance of this subject.
+The hands-on sessions allowed me to apply the concepts learned in class to real-world scenarios, which was incredibly beneficial.

-#### B.I.2.
-Your Function
+#### My Function
-In the practical sessions, I engaged in setting up and testing different middleware solutions.
-This involved installing necessary software, configuring MQTT brokers, and developing applications using NodeMCU boards and Node-RED.
+In this course, I was responsible for:
+- Understanding different middleware architectures and their applications in IoT.
+- Designing and implementing middleware solutions for IoT systems.
+- Conducting experiments to test the efficiency and scalability of various middleware solutions.

 ## PART C: TECHNICAL PART

-### C.I.1 Presentation
+### Presentation

 #### Context
 This section explores the technical aspects of middleware for IoT, focusing on communication protocols like MQTT and OneM2M, and their applications in real-world scenarios.

-### C.I.2 Resolution of Problem
+### Resolution of Problem

 #### What
 We examined the MQTT and OneM2M protocols, their architectures, and their applications in IoT.
 We also developed practical applications to illustrate their use.